MooshiMochi/ManhwaUpdatesBot/README.md

       - optimize the check_updates function so that it requests multiple series at once.
       Also make it so that sending updates to different webhooks happens simultaneously (probably 5 at a time)

+      - when a user leaves the server, check if they are in any other server that the bot is also in and update the guild_id in the database in the users and bookmarsk table to that guild id.

+      - make a cache decorator for the database autocomplete functions.
+      note: should add a global variable that will let us know wheter the db has a new entry to know whether to use cahce or not

+      - add a command that will let the user know when the updates will be checked next.

+      - when the user marks the latest read chapter of a bookmark to be the same as the latest release, subscribe the user to the series if it is not complete.

    ### Issues:
       - Rearrange the function order in each of the scanlators.py classes to follow that of the ABCScan class